 The Engineered Advantage

-A non-submerged system is more cost effective and simplifies deployment.
-Instream’s turbines have the drivetrain and electronics above water which reduces risk and improves access for maintenance.
+Floating systems are more cost-effective by simplifies deployment.
+Instream’s turbines have the drivetrain and electronics above water which reduces risk of failure and improves access for maintenance.

 BAE Systems high efficiency design

 Third party validated

 Instream Energy Systems technology provides a breakthrough approach to clean power generation that unlocks vast untapped in-stream and tidal resources that were previously unattainable.

 The Instream solution produces power for energy consumers such as commercial, residential, agricultural or public facilities.
 Utility-scale projects install multiple Turbine Deployment Units which network together to create a Turbine Array at a given location.
 At the utility scale, hydrokinetic energy facilities generate a large amount of electricity for transmission from a near-shore tidal energy or in-stream river site to power users through the grid.

 Pioneering VAHTs for Under-Utilized Waterways

 Constructed canals and aqueducts provide an opportunity to use existing infrastructure for power generation.
 Canals can be found throughout the world and contain large amounts of untapped clean power.
 Instream turbines are proven to have no impact on canals or affect the water flow speeds or volumes.
 Many canals are concrete lined creating high water velocities.

 Rivers provide an optimal environment for Instream technology without damming or diversion.
 Instream turbines are safe to deploy in sensitive environments including fisheries habitats, and suited for shared waterways as the turbines can be installed in varying configurations that will not interfere with recreation or navigational uses.